JeodC/RHH-Wine/README.md

  └───winesetup
 ```

 The `winesetup` file is sourced in every launch script and sets up the wineprefix and other common environment variables.
-After it's set up properly, you can copy whatever wine game wrapper you wish to `roms/windows` and then copy the respective game data into `folder/data`.
-If a wine game wrapper has any additional setup required, there will be a `README.md` file inside the wrapper folder.
+After it's set up properly, you can copy whatever bottle you wish to `roms/windows` (or use [Pharos](https://github.com/JeodC/Pharos) to install them) and then copy the respective game data into `folder/data`.
+If a wine bottle has any additional setup required, there will be a `README.md` file inside the wrapper folder.

-Most wine games here make use of PortMaster's environment variables and GPTOKEYB.
+Most wine bottles here make use of PortMaster's environment variables and GPTOKEYB.

 ## Customization

 The `.proton` folder is only named because Proton is recommended.
 You can of course use a normal wine build inside, since the folder structure will be the same.
 You can also modify `winesetup` to use a specific box64 version or modify the launch scripts for a per-game override.
 Rocknix tends to build the latest box and wine binaries into their firmware.

-## Cherry picking
-You can use [Downgit](https://downgit.github.io/#/home) to download specific folders from this repository and avoid having to get the entire thing.
-Just navigate to the directory you want and copy & paste to downgit.

 ## Missing X

-This repository does not host wine game wrappers for any games requiring DRM bypass such as select Steam titles.
-Pull requests to add such games will be denied.
-Pull requests adding DRM-free wine game wrappers are welcome.
+This repository does not host wine bottles for any games requiring DRM bypass such as select Steam titles.
+If any bottles have multiple platform releases and one or more have DRM, a README will instruct which is preferred to use.

+Pull requests to add DRM-bypassed bottles will be denied.
+Pull requests adding DRM-free wine bottles are welcome.